maciejATcosphere/paper-mind/notes/loose_ideas.md

 - Revive real-time slide presenter for reveal.js

 Pandas:
-- Add pandas dataframe display presenting example rows, counts etc.
+- Add pandas dataframe display presenting example rows, counts etc. (make PR for that!)
 - Overwrite pandas plot to generate js interactive plots when used in notebook
 - Actions on plot could be translated to the masks (pandas macro generator)
 - Integrate notebooks with mindmap

 Notebook:
 - X already covered by newest ipython (soon) -> Add transformation to the presentation for the notebook (runable cells from presentation)
+- Add triple display for docstrings (colourful help panel!)
 - Add multiple cursor functionality to the codemirror notebook cell

 Sales: